sandworm-hq/sandworm-audit/README.md

 * Node colors represent the dependency depth;
 * Node surface represents the size of the corresponding directory under `node_modules`;
 * A dotted pattern in a node background means the package is a shared dependency, required by multiple packages, and present multiple times in the chart;
-* Shared dependency sizes are added to every dependend package, to properly represent the independent size structure; hence, the displayed size might be larger than the actual size on disk;
+* Shared dependency sizes are added to every dependent package, to represent the independent size structure properly; hence, the displayed size might be larger than the actual size on disk;
 * A red package background means the package has direct vulnerabilities;
 * A purple package background means the package depends on other vulnerable packages;
 * Click on a node to make the tooltip persist; click outside to close it;